yanting-yang/yanting-yang.github.io/_posts/2024-08-04-web-based-github-pages-website-creation.md

     </head>
     ```

-    We need the create `head.tml` as, for Minima v2.5.1, line `{%- include custom-head.html -%}` was not added so custom head can not be achieved.
+    We need the create `head.html` as, for Minima v2.5.1, line `{%- include custom-head.html -%}` was not added so custom head can not be achieved.

 1. Create `custom-head.html` under `_includes`